 CARING FOR THE CIRCUMCISION AT HOME

-MEDICATION: We suggest you use acetaminophen (Tylenol/Tempra) regularly for the first 24 hours.
+We suggest you use acetaminophen (Tylenol/Tempra) regularly for the first 24 hours.
 He may need some on the second day as well.
 Every baby is different.
-By the third day the Tylenol can be stopped.
+By the third day, the Tylenol can be stopped.

-INFECTION: The length of the penis will be bruised and swollen.
+The length of the penis will be bruised and swollen.
 There may be a blister at the bottom of the penis from the injection.
 This is all normal.
 The top of the penis will be red and raw.
-There will be white sticky wet scab, and yellow discharge.
-After 24 hours, you will start to see improvement.
+There will be white, sticky, wet scab, and yellow discharge.
+After 24 hours, things will slowly start to improve.
 If there is worsening, with more redness, swelling, or pain, you are advised to seek medical attention.
 If your baby has a fever, is overly sleepy, isn’t feeding, or has much less wet diapers, you should take him directly to the hospital.
 Infections are very rare.

 Vaseline: You will use vaseline at each diaper change for the first week.
 The first three days, put the vaseline directly in the diaper and on to the testicles.
 On the fourth day, you can just start coating the tip of the penis instead.